-“The tension sits between both sides because there’s not a view of transparency,” said Shirtcliff referring to the constant tug of war between the two sides.
+“The tension sits between both sides because there’s not a view of transparency,” said Shirtcliff referring to the constant tug of war between agencies and clients.
 “One doesn’t trust the other.
 Fundamentally, the brand thinks it’s overpaying and not getting the returns it should.
 While the agency feels like the brand is underpaying and there’s no win-win.
 Both sides feel they’re hard done by with the current arrangement.”

-Whether pricing on a project-by-project basis, through retainers or creating new strategic partnerships like the way Uncommon Creative Studio works are the solution, all these themes and more are discussed in the video produced by Wooshii Agency above.
+Whether pricing on a project-by-project basis, through retainers or creating new strategic partnerships like the way creative studio Uncommon Creative Studio works, all these themes and more are discussed.

-Shirtcliff also spoke to Creativepool following the session to expand on her thoughts on pricing as well as other issues affecting the industry.
+Shirtcliff also spoke to Creativepool following the session in a second video produced by our video partner Wooshii Video Agency to expand on her thoughts on pricing as well as other issues affecting the industry.